UniversalDependencies/UD_Slovenian-SSJ/README.txt

 # Changelog

-2019-01-23 v2.5
+2019-01-24 v2.5
--- Performed new conversion from ssj500k 2.1
+-- Performed new conversion from (draft) ssj500k 2.2
--- Changed a few conversion rules, i.e.
--- Attributed Polarity=Neg to all 'ne' particles
--- Moved 'obilo' from ADV to DET
 -- Removed bugs related # text and SpaceAfter=No
+-- Changed conversion rules, i.e.
+--- "biti" can now be AUX or VERB
+--- Attributed Polarity=Neg to all 'ne' particles
+--- Moved many words from between PRON/ADV/DET

 2018-04-15 v2.2
 -- Repository renamed from UD_Slovenian to UD_Slovenian-SSJ.